Meals on Wheels has a proud tradition of volunteerism.

 Volunteers donate as little as 2 hours, 1 time, every 4 weeks but their impact is immeasurable.

-Help Meals on Wheels raise essential funds by volunteering at our 21st Annual Giant Pumpkin Carve in September 2017 at the Salem County Fairgrounds.
+Help Meals on Wheels raise essential funds by volunteering at our 22nd Annual Giant Pumpkin Carve in September 2018 at the Salem County Fairgrounds.
 About 8,500 of the 40,000 meals we serve annually result from the Giant Pumpkin Carve.
 Over 150 people are needed to help each year to ensure we have a successful event.
 We are also seeking carvers to create works of art from our giant gourds.
-We accept high school students who need hours for community service to graduate and will provide a letter certifying the hours.
+We accept high school and college students who need hours for community service to graduate and will provide a letter certifying the hours.
 All volunteers receive a free Giant Pumpkin Carve t-shirt.
 It’s a great way to give back to the community and help home-bound seniors and disabled residents.
-Call Teresa at (856) 935-3663 or complete this form.
+Call Teresa at (856) 935-3663.

 There are many opportunities available volunteering with Meals On Wheels.
 Corporate, club and church teams are encouraged to deliver meals and help at events.
 We welcome students performing community service as well and tailor activities to their schedules.
 Volunteers also enjoy serving in the office and at our events.